ExabeamLabs/new-scale-content-hub/README.md

 ![Exabeam](resources/Exabeam-2024-Logo.png)

 # Exabeam Content Hub - New-Scale
-The New-Scale Content Hub is a centralized online repository offering a wide range of reusable content for the Exabeam New-Scale platform.
+The New-Scale Content Hub is a centralized online repository offering a wide range of reusable content for the Exabeam New-Scale Security Operations Platform.
 This collection includes importable and exportable assets and scripts intended to help users accelerate deployment, streamline workflows, and enhance platform capabilities.
-This content comes without maintenance or support from Exabeam.
-Questions or discussions on content in this repository can be address in our community forum at https://mycommunity.exabeam.com/category/ForumNew-ScalePlatform.
+Questions or discussions on content in this repository can be addressed in our community forum at https://mycommunity.exabeam.com/category/ForumNew-ScalePlatform.

- ## How do I use it?
+<b>NOTE: This content is provided as-is without maintenance or support from Exabeam.<b>

+ ## Wat kinds of content are available?
-The New-Scale Content Hub contains files that can be used with your New-Scale instance.
+The New-Scale Content Hub contains files that can be used with your New-Scale instance:

 - <b>Automation</b> – OpenAPI is importable.  https://docs.exabeam.com/en/automation-management/all/automation-management-guide/automation-management-services/create-an-automation-management-service.html
 - <b>Correlation Rules</b> – File import and export are available.  https://docs.exabeam.com/en/correlation-rules/all/correlation-rules-guide/share-correlation-rules.html